I’ve personally taste-tested a variety of stewed tomatoes substitutes to find the best one for every cooking occasion.

 Pssst… add the fresh tomatoes to your dish pretty early so they have time to soften cook down like stewed tomatoes.

-How to substitute: Replace stewed tomatoes in your recipe in a 1:1 ratio with freshly chopped Roma tomatoes.
+How to substitute: Replace 1 can stewed tomatoes in your recipe with 2 cups fresh tomatoes

 I’m sure most of you have a lonely can of diced tomatoes hanging around in your kitchen.